13101989/python_django_rest_app/README.md

 ```
+# Django Rest Framework Learning Project

+This is a Django project with multiple basic apps designed to help in learning the Django Rest Framework.
+The project covers various aspects of the framework, including ViewSets, Models, Serializers, and adding Permissions and Authorizations to users.

-# steps to build project
+## Steps to build project

 django-admin startproject DjangoRestApp .
 python manage.py migrate